Sompa-Bhui/Virtual-Study-Buddy/README.md

 There is also another special feature of emotion detection, that allows teachers to detect and realize the mood of the students, so they can monitor the focus and engagement level of class and teach according to it.

 ## How we built it
-First, we designed a prototype in **figma**.
+First, I designed a prototype in **figma**.
 Then we made using replit as it gives the results in real-time.
 We have used CSS, HTML and JS and we also included machine learning